Best Streaming Devices in 2026 — The Buying Decision Guide

 This is where specs get tricky.
 Most 2026 streaming devices claim "Dolby Vision" and "Dolby Atmos" support, but the real question is: Does your TV and receiver actually support these formats?

 Dolby Vision passthrough: All modern 4K streaming devices pass Dolby Vision to your TV if your TV supports it.
-But here's the catch — older Fire TV Sticks, older Roku models, and some Chromecast models do NOT pass Dolby Vision.
+But here's the catch — older Fire TV Sticks, older Roku models, and legacy Chromecast models do NOT pass Dolby Vision.
 Make sure you're buying 2024+ models for guaranteed Dolby Vision support.
 Apple TV 4K (3rd Gen) and Nvidia Shield TV Pro always support it.

 Gaming: Why Nvidia Shield Stands Alone